meoow/unzipgbk/readme.md

 The codec of filename inside zip file are detected automatically, or you can use `-c` to give specific codec, but forcing wrong codec will fail to extract the file.

+Reference to `iconv --list` to get a list of full supported codecs.

 ### Install
 ```sh
 go get github.com/meoow/unzipgbk